Tuscarawas County Historical Society

 Stauffer, Bruce and Suzanne 2014--The Stauffers share a lifetime of giving to Tuscarawas County.
 They have been involved in the Sugarcreek Community, with the Ragersville Historical Society, and with agricultural organizations in tireless efforts for the county.
 Both have been educators and Suzanne was a reference librarian.
 All the while, they kept Echo Valley Farm and hosted a Young Farmers tour in the 1980s.

-Strickling, Patricia & Thomas 2004--Patti and Tom are teachers in the community at Strasburg.
-Patti teaches art to more than 400 students a week and Tom encourages students to create useful items that will last.
-They are involved in historical endeavors as members of the Tuscarawas County Historical Society, Dennison Depot Museum, Dover Historical Society, the Model A Ford Club of America, and the National First Ladies Library, where Patti serves on the educational committee.
-The couple are perhaps best known as one of the driving forces behind the Heritage Home Association of Tuscarawas County.
-Patti helped prepare the "Historic Self-Guided Tours of New Philadelphia."
-Tom served as chair and emcee for the New Philadelphia Bicentennial Dance.
-He successfully led a drive to rezone 3 1/2 blocks for one of New Phila's most historic neighborhoods.
-His hobbies include nearly everything, but especially antique clocks.
+Strickling, Patricia & Thomas 2004--Patti and Tom are teachers for the Strasburg-Franklin School District.
+Patti teaches Art K-12 to more than 400 students a week.
+Tom teaches Industrial Arts grades 7-12.
+They are involved many historical activities as members of the Tuscarawas County Historical Society, Dennison Depot Museum, Dover Historical Society, the Model T Ford Club International, and the National First Ladies Library, where Patti serves on the Education Committee.
+The couple are perhaps best known as one of the driving forces behind The Tuscarawas County Heritage Home Association.
+Patti helped prepare the "Historic Self-Guided Tours of New Philadelphia" pamphlet.
+They both served on the New Philadelphia Bicentennial Committee with Tom acting as chairman and emcee for the New Philadelphia Bicentennial Dance, and Patti organizing the Bicentennial Garden Tour for New Philadelphia.
+Tom was also instrumental in stopping the rezoning and demolition of one of New Philadelphia's most notable historic neighborhoods.
+His hobbies are varied but he is especially interesting in collecting and restoring antique clocks of all types.

 Swigart, Agnes 2011--Agnes Swigart is the retired assistant dean at Kent State University Tuscarawas Campus and is active in the Chestnut Society to support local campus programs and scholarships.
 She has served on the Union Hospital Board of Trustees, the Planning Committee of an organization to provide defibrillators in Tuscarawas, Carroll, and Harrison Counties, a member of the Kiwanis Club, and the board of the Tuscarawas Philharmonic.
 Agnes' efforts make Tuscarawas County a better place.